 Board of Directors

 Perhaps you are interested in becoming involved in the overall management of the organization.
 We are looking for committed men and women with a variety of expertise to join our Board of Directors.

 Become a Girls Inc. Mentor

 We ask that individuals interested in our Staying Strong Mentoring Program submit a Registration Form so we can understand what skills you have and what vision you would like your volunteer experience to be like.
 The program is currently every Thursday after school and is facilitated by the mentors and staff.
 This program is group mentoring.
 Dedication to the program is very important.
-Please only consider becoming a mentor if you can commit to the program for the entire year (October-June).
+Please only consider becoming a mentor if you can commit to the program for the entire year.
 We will also be providing training for our mentors, as well as a monthly meeting to discuss future sessions and how the program is going.

 - Make a commitment to the program